Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 2022: commodity boom, clear advantage

-The strategy returned +4.94% in 2022 while the S&P 500 fell -18.99%.
+The strategy returned +4.77% in 2022 while the S&P 500 fell -18.99%.
 A 24-point gap.
 South Africa's commodity exposure (gold, platinum group metals, iron ore, coal) turned into a tailwind when global inflation drove raw material prices higher.
-The same sectors that suffered in 2019-2020 recovered sharply.
-This is the cyclical flip side.
+This, along with 2008, is the screen's most compelling case.

 Crisis performance summary